jenonyx/Kunst-auf-dem-Campus-Update/README.md

    &#8594; Since the server listens to incoming network connection on port 3000, type "localhost:3000" in the address bar to open the project

-   &#8594; You should see the homepage now with the following elements ():
+   &#8594; You should see the homepage now with the following elements:
    - title screen
    - Description Texts
    - clickable image carousel